-We’ve heard through the grapevine though that both our beloved Ford & bulletproof Iveco outfits are developing a long range electric Luton van, as well as whispers of a new LDV EV80 Electric Chassis Cab becoming available in Luton form, so our ears are firmly to the ground on this one.
+We’ve heard through the grapevine though that both our beloved Ford & bulletproof Iveco outfits are developing a long-range electric Luton van, as well as whispers of a new LDV EV80 Electric Chassis Cab becoming available in Luton form, so our ears are firm to the ground on this one.

 Hopefully, if accurate, we’ll be among the first to pick up a couple of these clever mean, clean, green machines.